Introduction to Bacon & the Art of Living

 Bacon is more to me than a culinary delight.
-It is my connection with the eternal processes of life and the discovery of these living systems is some of the greatest stories ever told.
+It is my connection with the eternal processes of life, and the discovery of these living systems is some of the greatest stories ever told.
 My goal is to tell them here.
-I can however not tell the story of bacon in isolation.
-To understand the value of bacon in my life and how it became my teacher, it is important to see why I lost faith in religious teachings, human culture and even our ability to preserve nature and for these things to be my points of connection with the eternal and unchanging.
-My greatest disappointment was that Africa was on a path of war in a time when I first had to find my own place in the universe.
-I had to learn that Africa, in my case, did not hold the answers I was looking for and before I could live here, I had to leave!
+I can, however not tell the story of bacon in isolation.
+To understand the value of bacon in my life and how it became my teacher, it is important to see why I lost faith in religious teachings, human culture and even our ability to preserve nature and for these things to be my points of connection with the eternal and ever-unchanging cycles of our natural world.
+As a young man, my greatest disappointment was that Africa was on a path of war at a time when I first had to find my place in the universe.
+I had to learn that Africa, in my case, did not hold the answers I was looking for, and before I could understanding it, I had much to learn!

-When I told my dad my plans he did not immediately reply.
+When I told my dad my plans, he did not immediately reply.
 Not for days.
 I could tell he was thinking about it.
-At night I heard my bedroom door in the old house open and I knew my dad was watching me as I lay half asleep.
-Later I would know how it is when you look at your kids and you see their total lifespan in one glance.
+At night, I heard my bedroom door in the old house open, and I knew my dad was watching me as I lay half asleep.
+Later, I would know how it is when you look at your kids and see their total lifespan in one glance.
 A few days later, when I came home from the mountain with Minette, he called me to the stables.
 There was a mare, light brown with a white mark on her forehead.
 I had never seen her before.
 My dad handed me the rain.
 “Her name is Lady!” he said.
 “You will need a good horse.
 The road between the Colony and the Rand is long!”
 We never spoke about it again.

 The Route Between Johannesburg and the Cape Colony